 The old approach to monitoring, the Gen 2 approach, no longer works in this new cloud world.

 Building a new gen 3 platform

 For Dynatrace, this shift to cloud created an opportunity.
 We recognized the seismic shift that was coming and had done the homework to conclude the best way to take advantage of this seismic shift was to reinvent monitoring from the ground up.
 Evolution would not work.
 Reinvention was the only approach.

 We took an Innovator’s Dilemma approach, and purpose built for where the market was going.
 We came to market in 2014 with an MVP (minimum viable product) we called Ruxit.
 We architected for the enterprise, but knew we had to mature the new platform for more use-cases and robustness required by our mainstream audience.
 We kept improving it with new releases every two weeks until it was battle-tested and enterprise-proven, at which point in 2016 it became the new Dynatrace platform.
 (A platform which, by the way, monitored almost 63 TRILLION transactions last year for our customers.
 So yes, you could say it’s enterprise proven!)

 In short, we took advantage of a disruptive market moment and leapt ahead.
 No other monitoring vendor has yet done the same.
-They’re still peddling the same old Gen 2 architectures promising they’ll work in this new enterprise cloud world.
+They’re still peddling the same old Gen 2 architectures promising they’ll work in this new cloud world.

 What does it take to be gen 3?

 - Fully automated, start to finish.
 With a highly dynamic infrastructure and incredibly complex applications, your monitoring approach must be fully automated from deployment to discovery, problem identification and root cause.